Maelstrom8/Ascalon/README.md

 # Wabbajack Instructions

 Small walk-through for installing Wabbajack for those who have not used Wabbajack yet.
-For those who don't need to install WJ - proceed to [here] (#Save-Files)
+For those who don't need to install WJ - proceed to [here](#Save-Files)

 #### Installing Wabbajack